 If you don’t love, or at least like, either?
 Then we're not sure this scene is for you.

 Al Pacino is one of the greatest actors of all time.
 He’s also been mostly doing paycheck films, reverting to self-parody in performances, for a couple decades.
 Maybe it was 1990's Dick Tracy, the listless Warren Beatty/Madonna comic-book film, that got Pacino started down the cartoon lane.
 Maybe it was being awarded his first Oscar twenty years late, for saying Whoo-Ah, in '92.
 He still made several strong performances in good films during the nineties: Carlito’s Way, Heat, Donnie Brasco, Glengary Glenn Ross, Any Given Sunday.
 But his shouting did veer towards unintentional comedy at times.

 By 2000, much like Robert Deniro, his days of great movies and performances were all but gone.
 Gigli isn’t really a Pacino film.
 In fact, he went uncredited upon its release in theaters.
 Gigli was also a bomb of Ishtar-like proportions.
 But that stink, mostly stuck to the real-life couple who co-starred in it: Ben and JLo.

-Meanwhile, Al runs off with the only part of this flick ever worth watching.
+Meanwhile, Al runs off with the only part worth watching.
 He doesn't do it by eschewing his enunciating overemphasis.
 He does so playing an unhinged personality that makes this style feasible.
 And not sticking around long enough to wear out his welcome.
 If you ever made the mistake of staying with Gigli long enough to get there, Al’s histrionics are a highly welcome respite.
 The rest can watch this, and skip the rest, forever.
 Trust us on this.